-In addition to myself, our Diagnostic Center team includes three veteran special educators, two seasoned school social workers and four therapeutically-minded support staff.
+In addition to myself, our Diagnostic Center team includes four veteran special educators, two seasoned school social workers, a doctoral level school psychologist and four therapeutically-minded support staff.
 The make-up of our team accurately reflects our priorities as a Center - to address the complex social-behavioral and mental health needs of our students while reengaging them in school and long-term goals.

-Our teaching team includes three veteran special educators:
+Our teaching team includes four veteran special educators:

-- ➤ Ollie-Rubiah Oliver, who was a founding member of the Diagnostic Center team in 1998 - Marc Pfalzgraf, who is a PMT trainer and specializes in de-escalation and crisis response - Sherri Koulouris, who brings a speciality in structured literacy programs like Orton-Gillingham and Wilson Reading System
+- Ollie-Rubiah Oliver, who was a founding member of the Diagnostic Center team in 1998 - > Marc Pfalzgraf, who is a PMT trainer and specializes in de-escalation and crisis response - > Katie Senerth, who has worked for many years in both specialized and public school settings - Sherri Koulouris, who brings a speciality in structured literacy programs like Orton-Gillingham and Wilson Reading System